tesserato/dsbg/sample_content/01_readme.md

 # Caveats

 *   The output directory (`public` by default) is completely reset (deleted and re-created) every time the program is run.
 Any files in this folder will be removed, so make sure not to store any important files there.
 This means that any custom JavaScript, CSS, or other files not in your input directory will be lost when you rebuild the blog.
-To include custom files, you must place them in the source directory or use the `-css-path`, `-js-path` or `-favicon-path` flags.
+To include custom files, you must place them in the source directory or use the `-css-path`, `-js-path`, or `-favicon-path` flags.
 *   Links to images or other resources in your source files must not have any whitespace characters.

 # Contributing